jhuckaby/pixl-request/README.md

 var PixlRequest = require('pixl-request');
 ```

-Instantiate a request object and pass in an optional user agent string:
+Instantiate a request object and pass in an optional user agent string (you can also set this later via a header):

 ```javascript
 var request = new PixlRequest();